octopize/avatar-paper/README.md

 |
 └─── figure  : folder that contains all the figure of the article
         │
-        |   multiple figures presented in the article
+        | Multiple figures presented in the article
         |
 |
 └─── color.csv : A csv file that contains color for the figures